iolevel/wpdotnet-sdk/docs/aspnetcore-wordpress.md

     ```

-    The optional `services.AddWordPress( ... )` can be used to alter WordPress configuration such as Site URL, database connection credentials, and others described in [configuration](../configuration/).
+    The optional `services.AddWordPress( ... )` can be used to alter the WordPress configuration, such as the Site URL, database connection credentials and others, as described in [configuration](../configuration/).

-5. Prepare MySQL server.
+5. Prepare the MySQL server.
 Make sure you have MySQL server running:

-    - MySQL server installed and running.
-It is up to you whether to install it locally, run it in a virtualized environment such as docker, or elsewhere.
+    - MySQL server is installed and running.
+It is up to you whether to install it locally, run it in a virtualized environment, such as Docker, or elsewhere.
     - A database is created.
 It can be an empty database or a duplicate of an existing database with WordPress.
-    - Ensure you have valid username, password, and server address.
+    - Ensure you have a valid username, password, and server address.

-6. Enter MySQL connection credentials to **appsettings.json**.
-Open *appsettings.json* file and add following section:
+6. Enter the MySQL connection credentials in **appsettings.json**.
+Open the *appsettings.json* file and add the following section:

     ![appsettings.json](img/appsettings.png)